-5. Can a corporate veterinary premises that is not licensed to produce animal blood and blood component products transfer their blood or blood component products to one of their veterinary premises at another location without having to register/do quarterly reporting?
+4. Can a corporate veterinary premises that is not licensed to produce animal blood and blood component products transfer their blood or blood component products to one of their veterinary premises at another location without having to register / do quarterly reporting?

-No. No person shall offer for sale or use any blood or blood component product unless it is produced by an establishment licensed by the secretary of the California Department of Food and Agriculture or registered as a community blood bank by the Board, or imported into the state, as specified.
+No. No person shall offer for sale or use any blood or blood component product unless it is produced by an establishment licensed by the Secretary of Food and Agriculture or registered as a community blood bank by the Board, or imported into the state, as specified.
 (Food and Agriculture Code (FAC), § 9241, subd. (b).)
-Further, blood and blood component products collected by a community blood bank must be registered with the secretary of the California Department of Food and Agriculture.
+Further, blood and blood component products collected by a community blood bank must be registered with the Secretary of Food and Agriculture.
 (BPC, § 4920.5, FAC, § 9210, subd. (b).)
 Exempt from these requirements are licensed private veterinarians who collect blood or blood products solely for use in their own practice.
 (FAC, § 9272, subd. (c).)